Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Introduction

 Central to the procedure is a control function, guided by an auxiliary statistic, that probabilistically determines whether the true, resource-intensive test statistic should be computed.
 When the exact statistic is not evaluated, a transformed version of the auxiliary statistic is used in its place, ensuring that a valid $p$-value or $e$-value is produced for every hypothesis.
 The framework requires only the availability of auxiliary information and a pre-specified budget, making it widely applicable across diverse scientific domains.

-Our proposal offers several novel and valuable contributions.
-First, we establish a formal budget-constrained procedure, guaranteeing that the expected number of expensive computations does not exceed a user-specified limit.
-This feature makes our framework directly applicable in real-world, resource-constrained settings, providing a formal bridge between statistical objectives and practical limitations.
-Theoretical guarantees and extensive empirical results confirm that our method achieves tight budget adherence: the actual number of computations closely matches the specified budget, avoiding both wasteful under-utilization and over-expenditure.
+Our work makes several contributions.
+First, we establish a budget-constrained procedure that {guarantees the number of expensive computations exactly matches a user-specified limit on every run}.
 Second, our framework is model-free, imposing no distributional requirements on the auxiliary statistics.
 This property is uniquely suited for integrating unstructured information from complex black-box systems, such as LLMs, where the generative process of the auxiliary statistic is unknown or intractable.
 Finally, we provide rigorous theoretical guarantees for our constructions, showing that our procedure attains optimality for $e$-values and for $p$-values under independence, as well as admissibility for $p$-values under general dependence.
 This positions our approach as a principled and theoretically sound method, rather than a heuristic.